grethasaur/Student-Mental-Health-Dataset-Analysis/README.md

+*Please note: I've adhered strictly to the assignment guidelines, restricting the dataset analysis to the specified instructions.
+However, this dataset offers numerous other possibilities for exploration and deeper analysis as well as tuning the model.*

 # Student Mental Health Analysis and Prediction

 Welcome to the Student Mental Health Analysis and Prediction.
 This repository is part of my course assignment and showcases the results of a comprehensive exploration into the mental health of students using data from Kaggle.
 The project serves as both an academic assignment and an opportunity to apply and demonstrate valuable skills in data analysis, data visualization and machine learning.